Machine Cross Stitch Journal Cover

 Turn the unit over and continue to cover the back.
 Once again, keep folder folded.

 Cut a piece of Steam-A-Seam2.
 Peel the paper away from the sticky side, and cover the back of the cardstock folder.
 Helpful Hint: Expose only half of the sheet, securing it before removing the other half.
+Roll of white fabric partially unrolled on a table.
 Keep Osnaburg hems free.
-Secure the Osnaburg hems to the stabilizer making sure that the iron only touches the 1” fabric hem allowance.
+Secure the Osnaburg hems to the stabilizer making sure that the iron only touches the 1†fabric hem allowance.
+Fabric edges pinned with straight pins on a sewing project.
 Center the lining inside the cover and fuse.
+Black fabric with white and beige floral patterns, folded to show the back side.

 Align the folded paper inside the folded cover.
 Open the book, and machine stitch with Cotton+Steel Thread, using an elongated straight stitch (about 8 stitches per inch).